-It is true that Blockchain still has to prove its expected efficiency gains.
+It is true that Blockchain still has to prove its promised efficiency gains.
 In the meantime, the amalgamation of DLTs and Blockchains leads to inaccurate reporting.
 The attribution of conclusions on tests with DLTs to Blockchain and vice-versa leads to a misunderstanding of reality.
-The above articles referred to experiments with DLTs and not Blockchains.
+The above articles refer to experiments with DLTs and not Blockchains!

 A Blockchain is a freely joinable global community of users that transfers value over the internet, directly from person to person, by writing transactions in one single database, which is created, shared and maintained by the users’ computers.
 A consensus protocol enables for all these computers to agree in a decentralised way on the authenticity and accounting integrity of new transactions and add them in a permanent and unchangeable way to the Blockchain database.
 The correct outcome of this process is the consequence of an economic-incentive-and-sanction-scheme that monetarily rewards / sanctions correct / incorrect participation in the consensus process.
 The avoidance of personal economic damage leads to a trustless consensus system.
 Blockchain is a global macro-economic and societal transaction system that operates without the need of trust between actors.